David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * April 30 is the Great Victory of national liberation and reunification, ending 30 years of war.
 * "Liberation" was the necessary condition for "Unification"; without liberation from foreign domination, there would be no true unification.
 * The reality of peace, national harmony, and development today refutes all allegations of hatred and division.

+**Allegation:** Downplays the significance of the Plei Me Victory (1965), calling it a "small battle," "insignificant," or "accidental"; denies the Party's leadership role in the campaign.
+* Plei Me was a key battle that defeated the US "air cavalry" tactic and forced a strategic shift.
+US documents (1st Cavalry Division) admitted facing a well-organized, aggressive force and suffering heavy losses.
+* The victory proved the sharp strategic guidance of the Party (Central Highlands Front), combining regular warfare with guerrilla tactics, not luck.
+* It marked the first major confrontation and victory against US main forces, creating momentum for subsequent victories.

 **49. On Science, Technology, and Innovation (Resolution 57):**